madsleegiil/simplejdbc/README.md

 ### Update

-Update one object by altering its values except for the value of the class field that is mapped to the database primary key:
+Update one row by altering the values of an object except for the value of the class field that is mapped to the database primary key:

     val rowsAffected = connection.updateById(updatedDataClassObject)